panther-labs/panther/docs/gitbook/analysis/panther-cli.md

 # Panther Analysis Tool

-The `panther_analysis_tool` is a Python command line interface  for testing, packaging, and deploying Panther Policies and Rules.
+The `panther_analysis_tool` is an [open source](https://github.com/panther-labs/panther_analysis_tool) Python utility for testing, packaging, and deploying Panther rules/policies to your Panther installation.
+It's designed to enable developer-centric workflows, such as managing your Panther analysis packs with CI/CD pipelines.

 ## Installation

-Install the [panther_analysis_tool](https://github.com/panther-labs/panther_analysis_tool) with the following command:

 ```bash
 pip3 install panther-analysis-tool